 2. The roundness of the hole

-For the same reason, pentagonal, heptagonal holes, etc. may also appear in the cut.
+For the same reason, pentagonal, heptagonal holes, and others may also appear in the cut.

 3. Drilling holes on inclined and curved surfaces

-(4) Reduce the feeding rate.
+(4) Decrease the feeding rate.

 4. Treatment of burrs